 Whipped Chocolate Ganache Frosting

 Whipped chocolate ganache frosting is an incredibly rich and decadent frosting that is a simple alternative to buttercream.
-A simple ganache mixture is whipped into an airy frosting creating something that resembles a very rich chocolate whipped cream.
-Use whipped chocolate ganache frosting to frost cakes and cupcakes, fill whoopie pies, or even to fill cream puffs!
 Pin it for Later »

 Whipped Chocolate Ganache Frosting Overview